Ansible Automation

 polaris_group

-- supplementary groups specified by
+- supplimentary groups specified by

 polaris_groups